srgantmoomoo/postman/README.md

 [![Discord](https://img.shields.io/discord/760964236779716648?color=79C1FF&label=discord&style=flat-square)](https://discord.gg/Jd8EmEuhb5)
 [![GitHub](https://img.shields.io/github/license/moomooooo/postman?color=79C1FF&style=flat-square)](https://github.com/moomooooo/postman/blob/master/LICENSE) <br>
 <hr>
-this client was started for fun as a project to help with my java and coding in general. i started getting into coding around July of 2020 and a project like this is perfect, not only for fun, but to help me out. postman originally started as a private project with roots stemming from my previous project, Present, i decided to make postman a public project on Halloween 2020, the original set release date for Present Utility Mod. :)

-postman is a client for Minecraft 1.12.2 intended for use on servers which allow client-side modification. this client is not intended for and is of no use on servers which do not allow it. postman takes inspiration from a few clients listed in the credits below, and uses Zeros Alpine for an event system and lukflugs panelstudio for the clickGui, so thank you to all mentioned! this wouldn't be possible without them. i intend for this project to be as community driven as possible, no private access, no private development, every beta release is public and free to use! and with this GitHub, the client is now officially open source.
+postman is a client that runs of Minecraft Forge 1.12.2, it is intended for use on servers which allow client-side modification. postman takes inpiration from many previoud clients like osiris, kami, gamesense, and others. this client uses ZeroMemes's Alpine for an event system, lukflugs PanelStudio for the clickGui library, and Forge's 1.12.2 mod api. i intend for this project to be community driven and as open as possible, open acces, open development, and open sourced.

 this client is on Minecraft 1.12.2, Forge version 1.12.2-14.23.5.2768, Alpine 1.5, PanelStudio 0.1.8, and is coded in 100% java (although the website code is not java, obviously).